savannah345/group_website/_pages/home.md

 ---

-<h2>Welcome to the Hydroinformatics Research Group at the University of Virginia</h2>
+<h3>Welcome to the Hydroinformatics Research Group at the University of Virginia</h3>

 <p align="center" padding-bottom="10px">
- We are a team of researchers exploring new ways to bring advancements in computing and informatics to society's most challenging water resources management problems.
+ We are a team of researchers exploring new ways to bring advancements in computing and data science to society's most challenging water resources management problems.
 </p>